Úterý: History

 The town was probably founded in 11th century, however the first written mention is from 1233.

+Demographics

 Economy

 Almost half of houses in Úterý are recreational objects.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of the town is the Church of the Nativity of Saint John the Baptist.
-It is a Baroque building from 1695–1698, created by the project of Kilian Ignaz Dientzenhofer.
+The main landmark of the town centre is the Church of the Nativity of Saint John the Baptist.
+It was built in the Baroque style in 1695–1698 according to design of Christoph Dientzenhofer.

+The Church of Saint Wenceslaus was built in 1747, probably by Kilian Ignaz Dientzenhofer.